Shaping Energy Investments

 Awareness, Scope, and Capability

 Lewis-Burke positions clients for energy research and development wins.
 Remaining focused on federal research and funding priorities, we prepare clients for a broad range of opportunities in energy research and development.
-This includes new research initiatives, large-scale centers/institutes, and prize competitions.
-We also follow significant changes in the federal landscape, like changes to organizational structure, the management of financial assistance awards, and regulations and security practices.
+This includes new research initiatives, large-scale centers and institutes, and prize competitions.
+We also follow significant changes in the federal research landscape, including policy updates that affect security practices, and management of financial assistance awards, agency reorganizations, and congressional funding trends and outlook on major legislation.

 HOW WE WORKSERVICES